badlydrawnrob/python-playground/building-with-fast-api/README.md

 The downsides ...

-1. FastAPI documentation is not always clear enough.
+1. **FastAPI documentation is not always clear enough.**
-    - SQL knowledge is combined with SQLModel documentation, or longwinded ...
+    - SQLModel documentation is longwinded, and gets combined with SQL tutorials ...
-    - Making it way harder to scan documentation for query syntax, etc.
+    - This makes it way harder to scan documentation for query syntax, etc.
-2. Python error messages are shit.
-See "[coding style](https://github.com/badlydrawnrob/python-playground?tab=readme-ov-file#coding-style)".
+2. **Python error messages are shit** (see [coding style](https://github.com/badlydrawnrob/python-playground?tab=readme-ov-file#coding-style)).
     - Pydantic, PyLance, and PyRight help a bit with typing.
     - Long traceback error messages (often the last message points to the problem)
     - Cryptic errors and hard to pin down what's wrong